-I have always been a firm believer in the two pronged approach of lifestyle modification and supplementation.
+I have always been a firm believer in the two-pronged lifestyle modification and supplementation approach.
 That’s why together with concentrated supplements for supporting healthy bile and digestion, I strongly suggest eating a gallbladder-friendly diet.
-Following either the moderate 2nd Gallbladder Menu plan or the strict, 30 Day Menu will help you to keep on track.
+Following either the moderate 2nd Gallbladder Menu plan or the strict, 30 Day Menu will help you keep on track.
 What we eat determines the future of every cell in our body, including those of our gallbladders.
-And to help you choose must-have components for your daily diet, we at GallbladderAttack have already created a comprehensive Gallbladder Food List and highlighted a few superfoods like the beets and turmeric in previous blog posts and menus.
+And to help you choose must-have components for your daily diet, we at GallbladderAttack have already created a comprehensive Gallbladder Food List and highlighted a few superfoods like beets and turmeric in previous blog posts and menus.
 This time, we are putting the spotlight on Jerusalem Artichokes.

 The Jerusalem Artichoke Plant

-The Jerusalem Artichoke plant (Helianthus tuberosus) called by many names – sunchoke, earth apple, or topinanbour, is a vegetable with a nutty sweet taste.
-It belongs to the Compositae family together with sunflowers and globe artichokes.
-It is a native of North America and has been grown in Europe since the 17th century but is now widely planted in temperate regions for its high adaptability.
-In fact, tubers left in the ground can survive the harsh winter.
-This sought after cluster, the tuber, resembles a knobby ginger root and is colored brown, white, red, or purple.
+The Jerusalem Artichoke plant (Helianthus tuberosus), called by many names – sunchoke, earth apple, or topinanbour, is a vegetable with a nutty, sweet taste.
+It belongs to the Compositae family, together with sunflowers and globe artichokes.
+It is a native of North America and has grown in Europe since the 17th century but is now widely planted in temperate regions for its high adaptability.
+Tubers left in the ground can survive the harsh winter.
+The tuber’s sought-after cluster resembles a knobby ginger root and is colored brown, white, red, or purple.

-Aside from the edible tubers, people from long ago have been benefiting from Jerusalem artichoke stalks and leaves.
-The leaves have been used as folk medicine for bone fractures, wounds, swelling, and pain because of their ability to reduce fever, inflammation, pain, and spasm.
+Aside from the edible tubers, people from long ago benefited from Jerusalem artichoke stalks and leaves.
+The leaves have been used as a folk medicine for bone fractures, wounds, swelling, and pain because they reduce fever, inflammation, pain, and spasm.
 Moreover, the stalks and leaves of the Jerusalem artichoke plant are believed to have antioxidant, antimicrobial, antifungal, and anticancer activities.
-This is primarily because Jerusalem artichokes are a good source of inulin, a type of dietary fiber with numerous benefits.
+Jerusalem artichokes are a good source of inulin, a dietary fiber with numerous benefits.

 Jerusalem Artichoke Nutrition Value

-The key vitamins and minerals found in Jerusalem artichokes include the following:
+The essential vitamins and minerals found in Jerusalem artichokes include the following: